-Software testing can be performed at different levels of software development process.
+Software testing can be performed at different levels of the software development process.
 Performing testing activities at multiple levels help in early identification of bugs and better quality of software product.
-In this tutorial we will be studying the different levels of testing namely - Unit Testing, Integration Testing, System Testing and Acceptance Testing.
+In this tutorial, we will be studying the different levels of testing namely – Unit Testing, Integration Testing, System Testing, and Acceptance Testing.

-Now, we will describe the different testing level of testing in brief and in the next tutorials we will explain each level individually, providing example and detailed explaination.
+Now, we will describe the different testing levels of testing in brief and in the next tutorials, we will explain each level individually, providing an example and detailed explanation.

 - Unit Testing is the first level of testing usually performed by the developers.

 - In unit testing a module or component is tested in isolation.

 - As the testing is limited to a particular module or component, exhaustive testing is possible.

 - Advantage – Error can be detected at an early stage saving time and money to fix it.

 - Limitation – Integration issues are not detected in this stage, modules may work perfectly on isolation but can have issues in interfacing between the modules.